logicleai/logicle/deploy/docker-compose/README.md

 # Logicle Deployment Guide with Docker Compose

-This document serves as a comprehensive guide for deploying Logicle using Docker Compose.
-It outlines a step-by-step approach to ensure a seamless setup.
+This document provides a comprehensive guide for deploying Logicle using Docker Compose.

+This deployment method packages all necessary components, including the database and storage, required to operate a fully functional Logicle instance.

 ## Prerequisites

 Before initiating the deployment process, ensure the following prerequisites are met:

-- **Docker Knowledge:** Familiarity with Docker concepts.
+- **Docker Knowledge:** Familiarity with basic Docker concepts.
 - **Docker Installation:** Docker must be installed on your system.
 Refer to the [Docker Installation Guide](https://docs.docker.com/get-docker/) if needed.
 - **Docker Compose:** Must be installed.
 See the [Docker Compose Installation Guide](https://docs.docker.com/compose/install/) for assistance.
 - **RAM:** At least 500 MB of RAM should be available.